cartant/eslint-plugin-dtslint/README.md

 # eslint-plugin-dtslint

-This repo is a WIP.

-Eventually, it will contain ESLint versions of the dtslint rules in the [`tslint-etc`](https://github.com/cartant/tslint-etc) package.
+This repo contains ESLint versions of the dtslint rules in the [`tslint-etc`](https://github.com/cartant/tslint-etc) package.
+They're useful if you have an existing suite of dtslint tests.
+However, if you've not yet started writing tests for your TypeScript types, you should look at using [`tsd`](https://github.com/SamVerschueren/tsd) instead.

 # Install